Information Statement* Mission Saver Student Account

 How to make an investment:

-- A singular or recurring direct debit from your bank account with an Australian Authorised Deposit Taking Institution (ADI) to your MSSA, which can be established during the account application process.
+- Set up a one-off or recurring direct debit from an Australian Authorised Deposit-Taking Institution (ADI) during the application process

-- Rolling over your funds held with a Development Fund of the Catholic Church.
+- Roll over funds held with a Development Fund of the Catholic Church

-The name of the ADI account must reflect the name of the student or parent/guardian recorded on your MSSA.
+The name on the ADI account must match the name of the applicant or parent/guardian recorded on your MSSA.

-Any person investing in a MSSA must first sign a Member Acknowledgement Form.
+Any person investing in a MSSA must first sign a Member Acknowledgement Form before their investment can be processed.

 How long will it take for my money to be invested?